Human rights in Bahrain: Child rights

-LGBT concerns
+LGBT Rights

-Homosexuality is not illegal per se.
-Criminal sanctions against LGBT people in Bahrain tend to come from several very broadly written laws against perceived "immorality".
+Technically, consensual sex between same sex couples is legal.
+However, the government has in recent years adopted restrictive measures towards what it identifies as "moral" issues.
+By including homosexual sexual acts and behaviour under the category of "immoral" behaviour, the government has attempted to indirectly ban homosexuality.
+The punishments for some of these crimes can include five months of hard labour and, although it is seldom sentenced, imprisonment of up to ten years.

 Labor

 According to the International Confederation of Free Trade Unions annual report of 2006 unions are allowed to play an "effective role" with workers having the right to unionise.
 According to the ICTFU's annual report:

 The ICFTU's main concern in its 2006 report was that a new labour law would be far more restrictive of worker's rights.
 The ICFTU commented:

 A visiting delegate from the International Labour Organization at a seminar in Bahrain on trade unionism, held under the patronage of the Labour Ministry, described some of Bahrain's labour laws as out of line with international standards.
 According to the ILO international labour standards department deputy director, Karen Curtis, the current rules governing where strikes can be held in Bahrain were too restrictive.

 In response to the government's labour reforms, Bahrain's Crown Prince, Sheikh Salman bin Hamad Al Khalifa, was invited as guest of honour to the International Labour Organization's 96th session, where he used the opportunity of addressing the conference to announce that the first regional dialogue on workers' issues would be held in Bahrain.
 "This will offer countries that recruit manpower and those that provide it an opportunity to engage in an open and honest discussion on the impact of globalisation."
 The ILO Director General Juan Somavia has described the Crown Prince as an innovator with a modern vision of commitment to change and a belief in dialogue.
 Somavia has noted that Bahrain had been one of the pioneers of Decent Work Country Programmes, beginning with a pilot programme in 2002.